Home

 Does your client bring along emotional baggage to her fittings?
 Of course she does.
 We all have it.
 Keep that in mind while you're pinning her garment.

-For some folks the emotional baggage might be obvious.
+For some folks the back story might be obvious.
 A mother of the bride, for instance, could be dealing with a whole range of feelings.
 She's excited, she's sad, she's distracted.
 She could be feeling pressure to look skinnier than she really is, pressure to get all the wedding details right, pressure to be the perfect hostess, and on and on and on.

 With others, it is not so easy to detect.
 Here's where getting to know your client a little will really help.
 Try to find out what her interests are.
 You and she may share the same hobby or sports love.
 You're trying to get to know her style, so anything you can get her talking about will open up her personality to you.